Skip to main content

 Major Trails And Attractions

-The Piscina di Venere natural rock pool provides the area's most distinctive attraction, accessible via a walking trail along the promontory with the pool filling dramatically at high tide.
-Scuba diving reveals cave systems, rich reef life, and the possibility of encounters with large pelagic fish.
+The Piscina di Venere natural rock pool provides the area's most distinctive attraction, accessible via a walking trail of approximately 20 minutes along the promontory.
+[1] Scuba diving reveals cave systems, rich reef life, and the possibility of encounters with large pelagic fish.
 The coastal walk along the promontory offers dramatic cliff views and observation of marine life from above.
 Kayaking allows exploration of sea caves and rocky inlets at water level.
 The castle at the promontory's summit provides historical interest and panoramic views toward the Aeolian Islands.

 Visitor Facilities And Travel

 Milazzo is accessible from Messina and Catania by train and road, and serves as the main ferry port for the Aeolian Islands.
-Dive centers in Milazzo offer guided excursions within the reserve.
-The walking trail to Piscina di Venere requires no special equipment but involves rough paths along the cliff edge.
-Boat tours provide access to caves and snorkeling sites not reachable on foot.
+Dive centres in Milazzo offer guided excursions within the reserve.
+[1] The walking trail to Piscina di Venere requires no special equipment but involves rough paths along the cliff edge.
+Boat tours provide access to caves and snorkelling sites not reachable on foot.
 As a newly established reserve, visitor infrastructure is still developing, with information available from local tourist offices and the reserve management authority.
-Summer weekends can see crowding at popular access points.

 Conservation And Sustainability